 What can the Wake Forest community do to prevent sexual assault?

-- Expect all members of the Wake Forest community treat each other with respect.
+- Expect everyone in the Wake Forest community to treat others with respect.

-- Become responsible and active bystanders by intervening when they see a peer taking advantage of another peer.
+- Become a responsible and active bystander by intervening whenever you see a peer trying to take advantage of another peer.